REANNZ/federationregistry2-Tuakiri/COMMITGUIDELINES.md

 As part oF FR 2 we've made a number of changes to allow others to introduce plugins and core code more readily.

-One key part of making this happen smoothly is the move to the aaf.fr namespace for all core code so other federations can now create plugin code in a <federation>.fr namespace.
+One key part of making this happen smoothly is the move to the aaf.fr namespace for all core code so other federations can now create plugin code in a [federation-name].fr namespace.
 Code outside of aaf.fr will continue to be maintained by the respective federations.
 Changes within aaf.fr will continue to be supported by the AAF (or core FR developers if that spreads outside the AAF) moving forward.

 The second part of this is making heavier use of Git.